ItsyPetkov/TDP-Taxi-Demand-Prediction/README.md

 <img width="839" height="993" alt="image" src="https://github.com/user-attachments/assets/6fc23955-63e8-4bd1-8f1f-0fb6e221dbc7" />

 Just from observing the scatter plots, it can be deduced that the feature on the Y-axis increases with an increase in the X-axis variable.
 This type of behaviour will prove useful for future feature engineering.

+### Feature Engineering

+The following variables were produced based on the scatter plots above or in order to facilitate the machine learning process used to produce the result described in the previous section.
+It is also important to note that these are by no means the only variables that could be engineered to help solve this classification problem.

+* FarePerMile = Fare / Distance
+* FarePerMinute = Fare / Duration
+* DistanceXHour = Distance * TimeOfDay
+* FareXDistance = Fare * Distance

+Additional variables include:
+* NetPickups = PickupCount - DropoffCount
+* isHoliday, which returns true if a trip is on a holiday data and false otherwise
+* Demand, produced  by discretising the NetPickups variable into the bins (-Inf, 0, 15, Inf) and producing the following  categories: "Low", "Medium", "High".
+This results in the following categorical response variable: 1)  Net Pickups < 0: ‘Low’; 2)  0 <= Net Pickups < 15: ‘Medium’; and 3) Net Pickups >= 15: ‘High’

+More information regarding this process can be found in the report.